 - Announcements about the RH-CHRG program

 - RH-CHRG Program Grant Application information

-- For questions, please email the HHSC Provider Finance Department.
+- Email the HHSC Provider Finance Department for more information.

 Community Hospital Access and Rural Transformation Model Program

 In August 2020, CMS announced a new funding opportunity specifically for rural hospitals.